opencurve/curve/docs/en/mds_en.md

 ## Summary

 MDS is the center node of the system, responsible for managing metadata, collecting cluster status data and scheduling.
-MDS is consist of following components:
+MDS consists of following components:

 - Topology: Managing topology metadata of the cluster
 - Nameserver: Managing file metadata